Center for Service and The Smith Chapel

 Service Week provides Behrend students with the opportunity to learn about and participate in community service projects at the beginning of the semester.
 Previous years have included a Volunteer Fair, Nonprofit Day (students served at St. Mary's Home of Erie and ExpERIEnce Children's Museum) and participation in the International Coastal Cleanup.

-For more information on service learning opportunities offered at Penn State Behrend, contact Ian McGinnity, coordinator of the Center for Service and Smith Chapel, at 814-898-6609 or email@example.com.
+For more information on service learning opportunities offered at Penn State Behrend, contact Christopher Fox, Assistant Director, Civic Engagement and The Smith Chapel, at 814-898-6609 or firstname.lastname@example.org.